iamvaibhav31/Data-structures-and-Algorithms-with-python/README.md

 # Data-structures-and-Algorithms-with-python

+In this repositry we are going study some algorithms and some important inbuild function in python how they work like array , linklist , deque etc  and made them by on .

 # DYNAMIC ARRAY IMPLIMENTATION

 In this we learn how dynamic array works and how the size of an array is modified by on.